+It is argued in this article that the child centeredness of legislation is indicative of its compliance with the imperatives of the paramountcy of the best-interests-of-the-child concept.
+This article aims to prove that sections 8 and 9 of the Schools Act, dealing with school discipline and formal disciplinary hearings is not child-centred and are not in line with the constitutional developments regarding the best-interests-of-the-child concept.

 2 The best interests of the child

 The best-interests-of-the-child concept is not only a common law principle, included in the Constitution, but is an enforceable constitutional right too.
-The best-interests-of-the child- concept and the best interests right of the child are a multi-facetted notion one which gives rise to several issues.
+The best-interests-of-the child concept and the best interests right of the child are a multi-facetted notion one which gives rise to several issues.
 These include questions such as: which child or children are implicated?
-Which interests of the child is at stake?
+Which interests of the child are at stake?
 What does “best interests” entail?
 What does the “paramountcy” of the best interests of the child entail?
 What does “every matter concerning a child” entail and how does it manifest in the context of school discipline and criminal justice?
 These questions are indeed very encumbered, and cannot be addressed in full within the confines of an article.
 However, since the best-interests-of-the-child are of paramount importance in every matter concerning the child one would expect, at the very least, a child-centred approach in both the Schools Act and the Child Justice Act.

 2.1 Child centeredness

-Section 28(2) of the Constitution and the ensuing interpretations of this provision by the Constitutional Court highlights the need for a child-centred approach in all matter pertaining to children.
+Section 28(2) of the Constitution and the ensuing interpretations of this provision by the Constitutional Court highlights the need for a child-centred approach in all matters pertaining to children.
 The best interests of the child standard is applicable to the implementation of all legislation applicable to a child, children, a specific group of children or children in general as well as any proceedings, actions and decisions instituted or taken by an organ of state concerning children.
-In the school discipline context and child justice context this would mean that the transgressing child, child victim of the transgression and any child bystanders who are affected by the transgression should be afforded the benefits of their best-interests right.
+In the school discipline context and child justice context this would mean that the transgressing child, child victim of the transgression, any child bystanders and/or child in the community at large who are affected by the transgression should be afforded the benefits of their best-interests right as far as possible.

 In contrast to this explicit child-centred requirement of the Constitution, the Schools Act does not have an explicit child focus.
 The hypothesis that the Schools Act does not focus sufficiently on the best interests of the child is based on inter alia the lack of reference to children in the legislation, the lack of focus on the needs of children of different age groups, the lack of focus on the different needs of different children and the lack of child-friendly processes.
 These aspects will be discussed in more detail in what follows.